Ryo-N7/Ryo-N7.github.io/_posts/2017-11-22-japan-xkcd-weather-index.md

     ## 10  RJAO CHICHIJIMA ISLAN 142.1900 27.09167
     ## # ... with 126 more rows

-Using Mäelle Salmon's `riem` package we can look up weather data from all over the world collected at airport weather stations.
+Using Ma&euml;lle Salmon's `riem` package we can look up weather data from all over the world collected at airport weather stations.
 We can see that there are 136 different stations (and airports) in Japan's network!
 From the `ID` we can also see that the airports are coded in the **ICAO** standard rather than the **IATA** standard, this will come into play later!

-For which exact cities to choose, I took a note from Mäelle's article where she searched for the cities with the busiest airports.
+For which exact cities to choose, I took a note from Ma&euml;lle's article where she searched for the cities with the busiest airports.
 This makes sense as the weather data we will gather and the airport data will then have a similar column (the ICAO code) on which we can join on!

 My source was from the **Ministry of Land, Infrastructure, Transport and Tourism (MLIT)** statistics on Japan's busiest airports (in terms of total passenger traffic), which has been copied onto everybody's favorite "knowledge bank", Wikipedia ([link](https://en.wikipedia.org/wiki/List_of_the_busiest_airports_in_Japan))!
 The most recent list is from 2015 and although I could look up more recent figures I don't think two years would make such a big difference (... and I'm lazy).